shadyhussein99/Climate-Portal/README.md

 # Climate-Portal
-Get live weather conditions in any City
+Get live weather conditions in any City, fetching real live data using RESTful API

 # Installation
 To run the chrome extention locally, use the following commands